logicalclocks/hops-docs/docs/user_guide/hopsworks/airflow.rst

 clicking on the *Account* button on the top right drop-down menu.

 Next we define the DAG name which can be anything, it is an identifier used in Airflow.
-Also, we schedule the task to run once a day using the annotation ``@daily``.
+Also, we schedule the task to run every seven minutes starting 10 minutes ago.
+This will produce a DAG run already when we upload it since the scheduler is trying to catch up the missed runs.

 Another **very important** parameter is the project ID.
 In the current version you must get the project ID from the URL.
 For example, when